BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ```

 After that, the `vararg` parameter is finally desugared to a regular array parameter.

+#### Native

+All **Native**-specific lowering stages are located in `org.jetbrains.kotlin.backend.konan.driver.phases.NativeLoweringPhasesKt`.

+**Native** backend uses `org.jetbrains.kotlin.backend.konan.lower.VarargInjectionLowering` lowering class.
+This backend utilizes the concept of `ArrayHandle`s (`org.jetbrains.kotlin.backend.konan.lower.VarargInjectionLowering.ArrayHandle`).
+These classes expose `set`, `copy`, `getter`, `contructor` and some other methods for different types of arrays.

+#### JS

+All **JS**-specific lowering stages are located in `org.jetbrains.kotlin.ir.backend.js.JsLoweringPhasesKt`

+**JS** backend uses `org.jetbrains.kotlin.ir.backend.js.lower.VarargLowering` lowering class to desugar variadic arguments.
+The general approach is a bit different from the one in **JVM**.
+Here, no additional classes are used, all the data is copied on the lowering stage.
+The compiler collects the data in array segments.
+Each segment is either a spread argument or an array of non-spread consecutive arguments.
+After calculating all the segments, the compiler concatenates all the segments into one array.

+#### WASM

+All **WASM**-specific lowering stages are located in `org.jetbrains.kotlin.backend.wasm.WasmLoweringPhasesKt`.

+**Kotlin/WASM** uses `org.jetbrains.kotlin.backend.wasm.lower.WasmVarargExpressionLowering` class for desugaring.
+The approach is similar to the one in **JS** backend.
+The compiler collects all the data in segments and then concatenates them into one array.

 ### Variadic parameters from the `.class` files perspective